 A mixed-use entertainment street in Rome, designed by Canadian firm Forrec, will connect the city’s new Stadio della Roma to the AS Roma Village.
-This ambitious project plans to create a vibrant, modern destination with its roots in Rome’s past.

 Gordon Dorett, who has been with Forrec since 1985, driving its development and growth for three decades, last spoke with Blooloop as he prepared to hand the position of president and CEO over to Cale Heit last year.

 Dorrett was looking forward to spending more time on the floor with the design studios, and working on special projects.

 Blooloop caught up with him again recently in his new role as executive director.
 He discussed one of these projects, Rome’s Stadio della Roma .
 This is a development designed to link the main stadium to the AS Roma football team village and a one-million-square-metre business park.

 Stadio della Roma and the history of Rome

 Football club A S Roma is building a new stadium and entertainment district.
 The stadium is expected to open in 2020.
 FORREC is the designer of the entertainment district, including a future Hall of Fame.
 It is drawing on Rome’s history to put entertainment at the heart of a premier sports and entertainment complex.

 The project centres around the need to transform sports arenas into multi-faceted entertainment destinations.
 This is a way of optimising their socio-economic impact.
 It will feature elements inspired by the city’s past and its potential future.
 These will include a vibrant blend of piazzas, restaurants, retail, entertainment and bustling markets.